ListBox — Smart UI JavaScript API

 0

-<smart-list-box alternation-end='true'></smart-list-box>
+<smart-list-box alternation-end="true"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.alternationEnd = false;
+el.alternationEnd = false;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let alternationEnd = listbox.alternationEnd;
+const alternationEnd = el.alternationEnd;

 Specifies the initial row index from which color alternation begins, determining where the alternating row colors pattern is applied in the table.